Licensed Professional Counselor Associate (LPCA), Master of Arts in Psychology: Clinical Counseling (M.A.) | Charleston, SC

 Description of Services:

-Comfort and trust are essential components for successful treatment outcomes, this intake is an optional, brief session that allows a chance to meet in person and interview your therapist, before a formal diagnostic assessment is conducted.
+Comfort and trust are essential components for successful treatment outcomes.
+This intake is an optional, brief session that allows a chance to meet in person to discuss treatment options.

 Specialized Services Available:

 Individual therapy sessions focused on providing clients with new skills to manage painful emotions and decrease conflict in relationships.
-Includes between session phone coaching.
 Please see www.cdbta.com for further details.

 Prolonged Exposure (PE) Therapy, endorsed by both the American Psychiatric Association and the Department of Veterans Affairs, is a form of psychotherapy for post-traumatic stress disorder (PTSD).
 After a traumatic event, some individuals may experience unwanted thoughts, disturbing nightmares, feelings of hopelessness, depression, and hypervigilance for an extended period of time.
 The goal of PE is to gradually help clients reengage with life, especially with things they have been avoiding.
-Sessions typically last 90 minutes and occur once a week for approximately three months.
+Sessions begin at 60 minutes and build to 90 minutes as exposure therapy is incorporated.
+This is a weekly treatment lasting approximately three months.